 The harpsichord part was entirely correct, for example.

 And, even though technically all my notes were the wrong ones, clearly, I did keep every written melody, rhythm, dynamics, tempo changing and expression marks as they were.
-Only the intervals between the harpsichord and the bass clarinet actually changed.

-This theory also does not count all contemporary music that is naturally based over a free, personal and improvisation-like interpretation of new graphical ways of music notation, as every performance would come out differently from before.
+This theory also does not count all contemporary music which is naturally based over a free, personal and improvisation-like interpretation of new graphical ways of music notation, as every performance would come out differently from before.

 A more nuanced way of seeing things can start from Beethoven himself, as one of his famous quotes goes: “To play a wrong note is insignificant.
 To play without passion is inexcusable!”